~ Over 60 million people worldwide suffer with the disease and are unaware~

 Open Angle Glaucoma

 This form of glaucoma is the most common and with no painful symptoms or recognisable vision loss, patients usually do not realise any changes until the disease has reached an advance stage.
-Without the correct treatment the patient may become completely blind, however with early diagnosis with the ZEISS GDx, vision deterioration can be prevented.
+Without the correct treatment the patient may become completely blind, however with early diagnosis with the OCT, vision deterioration can be prevented.
 Treatment may include eye drops, laser or other surgery depending on the severity.

 Closed Angle (angle closure) Glaucoma